-Brief, IRS-cited tips.
-Current for tax year 2025 (filed by April 15, 2026, or by October 15 if you extended) and tax year 2026 (the planning year).
-Read each in a minute.
-Save them in your pocket.
+Plain-English notes for Schedule C workers.
+Current for tax year 2025 (filed by April 15, 2026, or by October 15 if you extended) and tax year 2026.
+Each tip cites the rule behind it.

 The biggest deduction most gig drivers get